Total Variation Distance Meets Probabilistic Inference: Introduction

 There is a significant body of work dedicated to exact probabilistic inference.
-As we mentioned earlier, some algorithmic paradigms that have been developed for the task of probabilistic inference are message passing \cite{pearl1988probabilistic}, variable elimination \cite{dechter1999bucket}, and junction-tree propagation \cite{lauritzen1988local}.
-Recently, Klinkenberg, Blumenthal, Chen, and Katoen~\cite{klinkenberg2023exactbayesian} presented an exact Bayesian inference method for inferring posterior distributions encoded by probabilistic programs featuring possibly unbounded looping behaviors.
-Similarly, Klinkenberg, Winkler, Chen, and Katoen~\cite{klinkenberg2023exactprobabilistic}, explore the theory of generating functions and investigate its usage in the exact quantitative reasoning of probabilistic programs.
+As we mentioned earlier, some algorithmic paradigms that have been developed for the task of probabilistic inference are message passing~\cite{pearl1988probabilistic}, variable elimination~\cite{dechter1999bucket}, and junction-tree propagation~\cite{lauritzen1988local}.
+Recently,~\cite{klinkenberg2023exactbayesian} presented an exact Bayesian inference method for inferring posterior distributions encoded by probabilistic programs. \cite{zaiser2023exact} present an exact Bayesian inference method for discrete statistical models, by introducing a probabilistic programming language (based on probability generating functions) that supports discrete and continuous sampling, and conditioning on discrete events (among others). \cite{holtzen2020dice} develop a domain-specific probabilistic programming language, called Dice, that exploits program structure in order to factorize inference, enabling them to perform exact inference on large probabilistic programs. \cite{saad2021sppl} present the Sum-Product Probabilistic Language (SPPL), a new probabilistic programming language that automatically delivers exact solutions to a broad range of probabilistic inference queries enabling them to give exact algorithms for conditioning on and computing probabilities of events.